 The performance report incorporates COVID-19 elements and focuses primarily on Hywel Dda University Health Board's (HDdUHB) key deliverable areas.
-As in previous months, this report is being brought to the People, Planning and Performance Assurance Committee's (PPPAC) attention to examine and consider HDdUHB's latest available performance data, achievements, risks, impact and actions during the COVID-19 pandemic.
+This report is being brought to the Board's attention to examine and consider HDdUHB's latest available performance data at 20/21 year end, achievements, risks, impact and actions during the COVID-19 pandemic.
 This update consists of:

-- Executive summary.
+- Executive summary and key deliverables overview.

-- COVID-19 update.

-- Key performance areas overview.
+- COVID-19 vaccinations and overview.

 - Essential service update.

-- Themed updates for our key deliverable areas.
+- Themed updates for key deliverables.

+- Performance overview matrix.

+- Trend charts.

-To help provide additional context, supporting documents can be viewed by accessing the performance internet web page (https://hduhb.nhs.wales/about-us/performance-targets/our-performance-areas/monitoring-our-performance):
+To help provide additional context, supporting documents can be viewed by accessing the performance internet web page: Monitoring our performance - Hywel Dda University Health Board (nhs.wales)

-To help improve our understanding and interpretation of the data, over the coming months we are migrating the performance report to use statistical process control (SPC) charts.
+To help improve our understanding and interpretation of the data, over the coming months we are migrating the performance report to incorporate the Making Data Count approach developed by NHS Improvement England.
+This approach is focused around the use of statistical process control (SPC) charts, some of which have been included below and in the trend charts (see link above).
 The key below can be used to interpret the SPC charts.